 Note : This dataset is different from the one’s used in the earlier Assignment

-The scipy package contains various toolboxes dedicated to common issues in scientific computing.
-Its different submodules correspond to different applications, such as interpolation, integration, optimization, image processing, statistics, special functions, etc. scipy is the core package for scientific routines in Python; it is meant to operate efficiently on numpy arrays, so that numpy and scipy work hand in hand.We would learningscipy.stats only.
+The SciPy package contains various toolboxes dedicated to common issues in scientific computing.
+Its different submodules correspond to different applications, such as interpolation, integration, optimization, image processing, statistics, special functions, etc. SciPy is the core package for scientific routines in Python; it is meant to operate efficiently on NumPy arrays, so that NumPy and SciPy work hand in hand.We would be learning SciPy .stats only.

 Module 6_A: Time Series Analysis – Introduction & terminology